cbehrends/MaterialUI_DotNetCore/README.md

 # MaterialUI_DotNetCore
 .Net Core 2.0 Material-UI 1.x Starter

 This is a very simple starter package to get .Net Core & [MaterialUI](https://github.com/mui-org/material-ui) 1.x working together.
+Any input / pull requests are greatly appreaciatied as I'd like this repo to become a Best-Practice example for using TypesScript 2.8+ Material-UI and .Net Core.

-Disclaimer:  MaterialUI 1.x is currently in beta, I will try to keep this repo updated as breaking changes occur.
-Pull requests are always welcome!
+Updated for the release of Material UI 1.0.

 Installation:

-1.  npm instlal
+1.  npm install
 2.  dotnet restore